Zone 8 Foundation Plants

 Don’t Forget the Mulch

-Select mulch that helps keep moisture from evaporating too quickly, lets your plants breath but does not attract insects.
+Select mulch that helps keep moisture from evaporating too quickly around foundation plants in shade zone 8, lets your plants breath but does not attract insects.
 So do you go organic or inorganic?
 Organic mulches help feed the soil.
 Grass clippings and leaves decompose back into the dirt but need replenishing every year.
 Inorganic mulches such as pebbles, lava rocks, seashells, plastic and rubber will last longer but do not replenish the soil.
 Both types help maintain moisture levels around the foundation and plants.
 It comes down to aesthetic preferences.
 Either type will do the job.

 Selecting Foundation Plants for Zone 8